Getting Limited Letters of Administration for a New York Estate

 Limited Letters could even be issued when another fiduciary, executor or administrator, is already appointed to the Estate.
 Even if you consented to the appointment of such executor or administrator, you can still petition for Limited Letters.

-The Court has also granted Limited Letters in the following situations: signing a release, paying certain judgements, sign necessary documents to finish a transfer left incomplete by decedent, enforcing performance, completing an accounting for a deceased fiduciary, and fiduciary having a conflict of interest to perform his or her duties.
+The Court has also granted Limited Letters in the following situations which are clearly set forth in SCPA 702: signing a release, paying certain judgements, sign necessary documents to finish a transfer left incomplete by decedent, enforcing performance, completing an accounting for a deceased fiduciary, and fiduciary having a conflict of interest to perform his or her duties.
 These are just a few examples, but are not exclusive.

 How are Limited Letters Different from Temporary Letters?